damianFC/tepuy/README.md

 ## Getting Started

 TODO
-* Need to send Amazon a request to delete the command just processed or we'll process it again
+* Save last command locally so we don't run it again on second startup.

 ## Contributors